 Casing

-Casing is the finish-quality material that frames the garage door opening and often has a molded profile for aesthetic appeal.
+The casing is a finish-quality material that frames the garage door opening and often has a model profile for aesthetic appeal.

 Face